-Put the class into discussion groups (2 to 5 people per group).
-Give a chopstick to each group and have them discuss the different topics that are written on their chopstick.
-Assign a time limit for the discussion and tell the students to switch to a new topic on the chopstick when each student in the group has had a chance to speak.
+Next, put the class into discussion groups (2 to 5 people per group).
+Give a chopstick to each group so that they can discuss the different topics written on their chopsticks.
+Assign a time limit for the discussion.
+Then, tell the students to switch to a new topic on the chopstick when each student in the group has had a chance to speak.

 Follow-Up ESL Activities:

 To conclude the lesson, you could do a short writing activity with some of the more popular topics that were discussed.
 Check out the News Report Writing Activity to as a lesson extension.